 With its new smartphone models, Google also makes photography better in low-lit environments, having expanded the main camera aperture to f/1.8 (so more light comes in).
 Furthermore, the Pixel 2 XL and Pixel 2 flaunt a new sensor, optical image stabilization, fast and improved dual-pixel autofocus, as well as HDR+ technology and free unlimited original-quality storage for all photos and videos taken with the devices until at least the end of 2020 (and a couple more weeks for certain territories); after that, you'll still be able to store image files taken with the Pixel at no cost, but in reduced quality.

-The newly-released model was an instant hit, and alongside its high-performance A11 Bionic processor, the flagship's powerful camera is one of the key reasons for such a high approval, positioning the iPhone 8 Plus on the leading edge of mobile photography.
-Enhanced by the True Tone technology – which automatically adjusts the screen's white balance –, the 5.5-inch Retina HD display works with a wide color gamut, helping you really see what you're getting with your state-of-the-art camera.
+This much-anticipated model was an instant hit upon announcement, and alongside its high-performance A11 Bionic processor, the flagship's powerful camera is one of the key reasons for such a high approval, positioning the iPhone X on the leading edge of mobile photography.
+Enhanced by the True Tone technology – which automatically adjusts the screen's white balance –, the 5.8-inch Super Retina OLED display works with a wide color gamut, helping you really see what you're getting with your state-of-the-art camera.

 3. Samsung Galaxy Note 8